 What is a DaTscan and what role does it play in a Parkinson’s diagnosis?

 In 2011, the FDA approved the use of a scan called a dopamine transporter scan (DaTscan).
 A DaTscan is an imaging technology that allows visualization of the dopamine system in the brain.
-It is similar to an MRI, but looks at the “function” of the brain rather than the structure.
+It is similar to an MRI, but instead of looking at the structure of the brain it looks at the function.
+A DaTscan can show if there is reduced function of the dopamine system in an area of the brain involved in controlling movement.

 A DaTscan involves injection of a small amount of a radioactive drug that is then measured by a single-photon emission computed tomography scanner (SPECT scanner).
 The SPECT scanner measures the levels and location of the drug in the brain.